melmoumni/challenges/data/README.md

                  pageviews, pageviews_with_consent, consents_asked,
                  consents_given, consents_given_with_consent,
                  avg_pageviews_per_user
--i PATH, --input PATH
+-i PATHS [PATHS ...], --input PATHS [PATHS ...]
-                 input path.
-The path can be either a single json file or a directory storing multiple json files.
+                 input paths.
+The path can be either a single json file or a path pattern of a directory storing multiple json files (/my/path/*.json).
 Wildcards (*) usage is possible
 optional arguments:
 -h, --help            show this help message and exit